kafkaphoenix/3D-World-Generator/README.md

 # 3D-World-Generator
- 3D World Generator in Java and OpenGL based in ThinMatrix's youtube serie
+ 3D World Generator in Java and OpenGL based in ThinMatrix's youtube serie.
+Inside the release folder you can download the executables to test it.